GatoGraphQLForWordPress/gatographql-dist/readme.txt

 16. The Tutorial section explains how to achieve many objectives, exploring all the elements from the GraphQL schema

 == Changelog ==

+= 17.0.0 =
+* Breaking changes - Update GraphiQL to v5 (#3270)
+* Improved - Support multiple e-commerce providers to validate plugin license (#3271)
+* Improved - Validate plugin license against Gato's new FluentCart-powered shop (#3278)
+* Fixed - Extensions: Show new version updates when clicking on the Show details link in Plugin updates (#0be1eb0)

 = 16.1.0 =
 * Added - The new "All Inclusive" bundle to Extensions (#3269)